rsds143/astra-devops-sdk-go/README.md

 # astra-mgmt-go

-Go API bindings for the Astra Management API
+Go API bindings for the Astra Management API with zero external dependencies.

+## License

+Apache 2.0